 Composing Music by William Russo

 This is my favourite music composition book.
 Hands down.
 I love the fact that it is to the point and has many interesting exercises.
-The great thing is that this book will be a good fit for people who are just learning to compose music.
-But also for more advanced composition students looking for a refresher.
+This book will be a good fit for people who are just learning to compose music as well as more advanced composition students looking for a refresher.
 William Russo did an outstanding job making this book and it is highly recommended.
-Here is a short description:
+I go back to it every once in a while just to look for new inspiration.
+Learning and applying the composing techniques from this book will improve your creativity and skillset.

 Musical Composition: Craft and Art by Alan Belkin

 Alan Belkin is well-known in the online composition, orchestration, and music theory community.
 He is an excellent teacher and creates high-class and information-rich videos on any music topic you like.
-I have been following his content for many years now and it is a valuable resource for music composition.
-Here is a short description of his book:
+I have been following his content on YouTube for many years now.
+It is a valuable resource for music composition.

 Fundamentals of Musical Composition by Arnold Schoenberg

 Arnold Schoenberg does not need an introduction I assume.
-His music and also his writings on music composition and music theory are a staple of Western music history.
+His music and his writings on music composition and music theory are a staple of Western music history.
 His book the fundamentals of musical composition is a very interesting read and there is much to learn about music composition.
 I definitely recommend that you have this one on your bookshelf.
 Although the content might be somewhat outdated and less suitable for modern composers, nevertheless it is an invaluable resource.
-Here is a short description:

 Behind Bars: The Definitive Guide to Music Notation by Elaine Gould

 This book is not about writing music as in music composition techniques, but it should be on any composer’s desk nevertheless.
 Why?
-Well because without proper music notation, your music might not be performed properly and also it can look amateur if your notation is incorrect.
-The book behind bars by Elaine Gould is a masterpiece.
+Well because without proper music notation, your music might not be performed properly.
+But not only that.
+It can look amateur if your notation is incorrect or messy.
+The book Behind Bars by Elaine Gould is a masterpiece.
 It is the best book on music notation.
-Here is a short description:
+You will never have any questions about how to write music down since this notation book is so elaborate.

 Songwriting Tips and Music Theory For Composing Music